huangjin1995/daily_book_notes/Deep Learning/0x00 optimization-2.md

 dW = np.outer(z*(1-z), x) # backward pass: local gradient for W
 ```

 A non-obvious fun fact about sigmoid is that its local gradient (z*(1-z)) achieves a maximum at 0.25, when z = 0.5.
 That means that every time the gradient signal flows through a sigmoid gate, its magnitude always diminishes by one quarter (or more) (<u>diminishes at least one quarter</u>).
-If you’re using basic SGD, this would make the lower layers of a network train much slower than the higher ones.
+If you’re using basic SGD, this would make the lower layers of a network train much slower than the higher ones (fist computing the gradient of higher layers, then computing the gradient of lower layers).